 Volunteers Make it all Possible!

 Jacob's Chance believes in the power of volunteerism, and that involving volunteers in our programs promotes disability acceptance and a more inclusive community.
-Young people can begin to volunteer independently at age 12, and new volunteers will be mentored by more experienced volunteers.
-Volunteers younger than 12 must be accompanied by a parent or guardian.
+Young people can begin to volunteer independently at age 13, and new volunteers will be mentored by more experienced volunteers.
+Youth ages 10-12 are welcome to assist when accompanied by a parent who is a registered volunteer.

 Current Volunteer